vroudge/test_ami/README.md

 This project was created using `bun init` in bun v1.0.7.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

+TODO
+[ ] class-validator on graphql inputs to ensure clean format [ ] figure out an external service to use
+[ ] create all the popote for two-directions sync
 -------------------------

 # Todo service